-The data presented within the NHS Borders Report Card (Section 2 p.12) is an average figure across the sites using the national cleaning and estates monitoring tool that was implemented in April 2012.
+The data presented within the NHS Borders Report Card (Section 2 p.12) is an average figure across the sites using the national cleaning and estates monitoring.

-Validation audits of cleanliness and estates monitoring scores have been undertaken jointly by an Estates Manager, Domestics Manager, and Infection Control.
+As reported at the last Board meeting, validation audits of cleanliness and estates monitoring scores have been undertaken jointly by an Estates Manager, Domestics Manager, and Infection Control.
 Five clinical areas in BGH were audited in October and the outcome provided assurance that routine cleanliness scores are genuinely representative.
 However, the validation study identified that estates issues do not seem to be adequately reflected in estates monitoring scores resulting in false assurance.
-The summary below shows the average scores reported in BGH in the month of October compared with the results of this validation study on five wards in BGH:-